Thabo-Tshabalala/youth-employment-tracker/README.md

 ```

 ### 2. Configure Environment
-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory: ??
+No need, Exposed it for ya🥲
 ```env
 DB_URI=postgresql://postgres:postgres@localhost:5432/capaciti
 ```